yegor256/at/README.md

 <img src="https://www.yegor256.com/images/books/angry-tests/onion.svg" height="128px"/>

 The following principles may help you write better automated tests.
-They are excerpts from the [Angry Tests](https://www.yegor256.com/angry-tests.html) book.
+They are excerpts from the [Angry Tests] book.
+To get a more detailed explanation you may want to read the book.

 ## Chapter 2.
 Basics